owais142002/Road-Object-Detection/README.md

-# Road Objects Tracking System with YOLOv8
+# Road Objects Tracking System with YOLOv8 and DeepSORT

-This project demonstrates an object-tracking system using YOLOv8 for detection and a Kalman filter for tracking.
-The system is designed to detect and track objects in a video stream.
+This project showcases an object tracking system that employs YOLOv8 for detection and integrates a Kalman filter for tracking, thereby implementing the DeepSORT algorithm.
+It is designed to identify and follow objects within a video stream.

 ## Table of Contents